FLIGHNE/FLIGHNE.Github.Io/README.md

 # Description [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This Repository is dedicated for [FGoffical.com](fgofficial.infinityfreeapp.com/Index) File Hosting. where Admins can save images and videos related to [FG] Graphics.
+This Repository is dedicated for [`FG Official`](fgofficial.infinityfreeapp.com/Index) File Hosting. where Admins can save images and videos related to [FG] Graphics.
 > [!NOTE]
 > This Repository is for Documentation using codes from this Repository can lead you to legal authorities .